Manimahesh Lake: Chamba-Bharmour–Hadsar-Manimahesh route

 The holy trek starts from the Laxmi Narayan temple and the Dashnami Akhara in Chamba town, with the sacred stick ('Chhari') of Gur Charpathnath carried by the pilgrims with participation of sadhus.
 The trek to the lake takes about 6 days.
 After the procession arrives at the lake, ceremonies are held all through the night.
 On the following day, pilgrims take a holy dip (naun) in the lake.
-After taking bath in the holy waters of the lake, pilgrims circumambulate the lake three times as an act of reverence, seeking blessings of the Lord Shiva.
-However, before taking a final dip in the Mani Mahesh Lake, women devotees take a dip at the Gauri Khund, which is situated about a mile short of the lake while men take bath at Shiv Karotri a part of the main lake.
+After taking bath in the holy waters of the lake, pilgrims circumambulate the lake three times as an act of reverence, seeking blessings of the Shiva.
+However, before taking a final dip in the Manimahesh Lake, women devotees take a dip at the Gauri Khund, which is situated about a mile short of the lake while men take bath at Shiv Karotri a part of the main lake.
 The belief is that Parvati, Shiva’s consort bathed at the Gauri Khund, while Shiva took his bath at the Shiv Karotri.
 State priests of Bharmaur Brahmin family perform the worship (Pujas) in all temples within the lake precincts.